tomhendra/courses/15-fem-professional/1-javascript-the-hard-parts-v2/README.md

   - Whether there is any more code to run in the global execution context.
 - Only when the there is nothing more to execute, does the function in the callback queue get pushed onto the call stack.
 - The feature that facilitates this is called the **event loop.**

+**ES5 Web Browser APIs with callback functions:**

 - Up until ES6 this was the entire asynchronous JavaScript model.

-**ES5 Web Browser APIs with callback functions:**

 **Problems**

+- Callback hell:

   - With the function that is automatically called, the background feature receives some data.
   - That data only shows up when the background feature inserts the function into the call stack.
   - The problem with that is the data is only available within the execution context of that function.
   - We don't get to run the function ourselves, therefore we can't have it return anything out.
   - We can't assign a return value of it to anywhere.
   - So our response data is only available within the callback function.
   - This is knows as **Callback hell**, where we have to do all of our work on the data inside that one function.
   - You end up with function inside of function inside of function... pretty nasty!

 - Maybe it feels a little odd to think of passing a function into another function only for it to run much later.

   - This is debatable as if we are working with a language that makes use of background features, this behaviour is inevitable.

 - For error handling it is not as clean as the ES6 (Promise) approach.

 **Benefits**

 - Super explicit once you understand how it works under-the-hood.

+### 6.6.
+Promises

+**ES6+ Solution (Promises):**

+- Using two-pronged ‘facade’ functions that both:

+  - Initiate background web browser work and
+  - Return a placeholder object (promise) immediately in JavaScript